Best for a good reason.

 - Latency is an expression of how much time it takes for a packet of data to get from one designated point to another.
 In the Measuring Broadband America study, latency was measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.

 +The actual performance of an individual customer's broadband service may vary based on technology, network traffic, and a number of other factors.
-The information below was derived from various tests and is provided for informational purposes only.
+The information above was derived from various tests and is provided for informational purposes only.
 It is intended to provide you with an indication of the speeds obtained during such network testing.
 These results may not be fully representative of each individual customer's experience, and did not include variables such as customer inside wiring and Wi-Fi networks, customer computer configurations, additional customer-generated traffic on the customer’s broadband connection, the performance to specific internet destinations that particular customers may be interested in, the performance of other internet-based content, applications and services, and other such factors.

-**This service tier was not included in the FCC’s 2016 study.
-The data presented here is based on Verizon lab testing of this service tier.
+**This service tier was not included in the FCC’s Eighth Measuring Broadband America report.
+The FCC’s 2012 study is the source of the data for the HSI 3.1-7 Mbps download / 0.768 Mbps upload tier.
+The data presented for the 7.1-15 Mbps download / 1 Mbps upload tier is based on Verizon lab testing.
 Lab testing simulated internet-based network activity in an access network environment.